|A Mandelbulb fractal rendered in realtime over mobile phone footage|

 However the construction of the Mandelbulb has a different approach.
 Instead of thinking in algebra and in the usual iteration formula w->w^2+c, this time we think on the classic 2D set as the result of a geometric process of iterating points by squaring their distance to the origin, rotating them by an angle equal to the current angle with the positive x axis, and then translating by c.
 Now it's possible to try to extend this geometric process to three dimensions regardless of any algebraic correctness.
 And in fact the Mandelbulb formula is completelly wrong and incoherent in terms of a dynamic system, but it produces beautifull images, which is in itslef a sign that, perhaps, algebraic correctness is not what we always want.
 In fact, most of the proto-Mandelbulb images shown in the forums were produced with buggy code that implemented the geometric transformations completelly wrong, with incorrect derivatives calculation for the distance estimation, etc, yet the images were looking just right.
 The lesson learnt with this is that there is something about duplicating lengths and angles that for some reason makes sense, not only regardless of algebraic correctness of meaning, but even regardless of any geometric interpretation (remember wrong geometric formulas led to nice images anyway).
 This idea is reinforced by the fact that when breaking the rule of equal length exponentiation to equal angle multiplication, then the images do indeed (finally!) look wrong.

 Because in the end any formula that follows the equal-length-exponentiation-to-equal-angle-multiplication will do it, I will choose the one that is geometrically correct.
-If you are unsure the code you read in other forums or websites is correct, follow the one here, I ensure the one here it is correct.
+If you are unsure if the code you read in other forums or websites is correct, follow the one here, I assure the one here is correct.

 The basic formulation of the Mandelbulb is derived from extracting the polar coordinates of a 3d point and doubling its angles and squaring it's length.
 The idea can be generalized to other numbers like three, or the more popular case of eight.
 We will in fact choose the arbitrary value of eight, because for higher powers the asymptotic behaviour of the formulas tends to produce more symmetric shapes (which is another sign that indeed the starting point of multiplying these arbitrary angles is wrong).
 So, lets call w to our 3D point, then choose eigth as out Mandelbrot power, and so multiply the polar angles of our 3D point by eigth and expand it's modulo by a power of eigth: